Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

 For a more formal look, use mortar or cement between your bricks or stones.

 Tip: Save your best looking materials for the outside ‘face’ and those that will not be seen on the inside of the spiral.

 This will be different, depending on what you have easy access to.
 Some people only add mulch or straw to their herb spiral and plant into pockets of compost.
-If you’re on a tight budget or this is all you have access to, then this system of ‘growing soil’ will work fine but ‘dead dirt’ is unlikely to bring you a successful outcome!
+If you’re on a tight budget or this is all you have access to, then this system of ‘growing soil’ will work fine.
+Remember ‘dead dirt’ is unlikely to bring you a successful outcome!

-“Like humans, plants thrive on good nutrition.”
+“Like humans, plants thrive on good nutrition.” – Anne Gibson

 Rather than buying in a trailer load of soil from your landscape yard, you can make your own soil teaming with living microorganisms.
 Soil that has a good structure (a crumbly fine texture that holds moisture well) is ideal for healthy productive plants.

 These organic ingredients are likely much cheaper than buying in soil too!